jfynbo/PyLongslit/docs/identify.rst

 Identify
 ========

-In this step, we manually identify the lines in the arc spectrum.
+In this step, we manually identify the lines in the arc-lamp spectrum, and fit a polynomial function for describing wavelength as a function of pixel (this function is called a **wavelength solution**).
 This is done by in an interactive plotting window/GUI.

 **This step is by far the most time-consuming for the user, as